 Features & Attributes

-Beta Grape has rich green deciduous foliage on a plant with a spreading habit of growth.
+Minnesota 78 Grape has rich green deciduous foliage on a plant with a spreading habit of growth.
 The lobed leaves turn yellow in fall.
-It produces abundant clusters of navy blue grapes with deep purple overtones in early fall.
+It produces abundant clusters of deep purple grapes with dark red variegation in early fall.